TimMonko/napari-ndev/docs/tutorial/02_easy_ML.md

 Optionally, switch between the different feature sets to try them out.
 Notice how different a large pixel set is compared to a small one.
 Let's attempt to generate a custom feature set.

 1. Switch to `custom` in the `feature set` dropdown.
-2. In each feature you think could be interesting add values that you think might be useful, seperated by commas.
+2. In each feature you think could be interesting add values that you think might be useful, separated by commas.
 For example, Gaussian blur might be `1,2,3`.
 Look up the different features if you aren't sure what their use is!
 3. Press `Generate Feature String`.
 This will populate it for this tab, and also above in the `Feature String` used by the classifier.
 Neat!
 4. Visualize the feature set.
 5. Try this new feature set on the image in the viewer.
 You may wish to create a new classifier file (to preserve progress).
 If you wish to 'overwrite' the current classifier for ease of use, uncheck `Continue Training?` at the top.
 When this is checked, it can be used to iterate over the classifier for a 'batch-like' training experience on a previously used classifier (be cautious with this, but it is generally a helpful default value).